The Experimental Therapeutics Program collaborates with numerous Mayo Clinic researchers on four main areas of cancer research.

-- Signaling pathways.
-The program is studying signaling pathways involved in cell survival and proliferation to better define cellular responses to existing anti-cancer treatments and to identify potential new therapeutic targets.
+Our investigators are studying signaling pathways involved in cell survival and proliferation to better define cellular responses to existing anti-cancer treatments and to identify potential new therapeutic targets.

-Research advances related to signaling pathways include:
+Our research advances related to signaling pathways include:

 - Demonstrating that signaling by the oncogenic kinase PKCι activates a Notch3-dependent signaling pathway in lung adenocarcinoma and a Hippo/YAP signaling pathway in ovarian cancer, providing a rationale for targeting PKCι in multiple cancers

 - Demonstrating that the pro-apoptotic BCL2 family member BAK undergoes concentration-dependent autoactivation in malignant hematopoietic cells and is then held in check by various anti-apoptotic BCL2 family members, providing new insight into the anti-neoplastic action of BH3 mimetics currently undergoing clinical testing

 - Identifying mitochondrial creatine kinase 1 (MtCK1) as a unique metabolic target of amplified HER2 that is required for proliferation of HER2-positive breast cancer cells

 Our research is clarifying biological, biochemical and pharmacological aspects of the action of new anti-cancer drugs and identifying biochemical and genetic changes that allow tumor cells to resist these agents.

 Our research advances related to new anti-cancer drugs include:

 - Demonstrating that activities of the tumor suppressor proteins BRCA1 and BRCA2 are regulated by deubiquitinases, providing new insight into PARP inhibitor sensitivity and identifying potential new targets for sensitizing cancer cells to DNA-damaging agents